getting married

 Progress is slow I’m afraid.

-Today the Scottish Episcopal Church is the only religious denomination in Scotland to conduct same-sex marriages, as reported here.
+Today the Scottish Episcopal Church is the only religious denomination in Scotland to conduct same-sex marriages with no strings attached, as reported here.

 The Scottish Catholic Church and the Free Church of Scotland do not conduct same-sex marriages.